 Eventually Janet decided to once again leave her hometown and return to the place she had loved living—Virginia—with Shenandoah National Park in her backyard.
 Janet has worked at Thomas Jefferson’s Monticello as a Garden Guide and she is a Charlottesville Area Tree Steward, working to promote quality tree care and appreciation for our area.

-Wendy retired as a Commander in the U.S. Navy in 2010 after serving as a Supply Corps officer for 22 years, during which time she made multiple overseas deployments aboard a destroyer and destroyer tender and served in the Office of the Naval Inspector General.
-She currently works for the non-profit FETCH a Cure as manager of the Pen Pals program, placing shelter dogs in Virginia correctional institutions for obedience training with inmate handlers, then adopting them out to the public.
+Wendy retired as a Commander in the U.S. Navy after serving as a Supply Corps officer for 22 years, during which time she made multiple overseas deployments aboard ship and served in the Office of the Naval Inspector General.
+Now living in Richmond, Virginia, she has worked for a local non-profit managing a dog training and adoption program sponsored by the Virginia Department of Corrections

-Wendy graduated from the University of Virginia with a BA in Russian Studies, and from Michigan State University with an MBA.
-She is a past treasurer of Mary Munford Elementary School.
-Wendy lives in Richmond with her son, Colby.
-Her hobbies include running, traveling, wine tasting and exploring nature.
+Wendy graduated from the University of Virginia with a BA in Russian Studies, from Michigan State University with an MBA and received her Master of Urban and Regional Planning from the University of Virginia.
+Along with spending time with her son, Wendy enjoys running, traveling, wine tasting and being outside.

 Maureen Finnerty dedicated her career to the national parks, serving for over 30 years with the National Park Service.
 During that three decade span she spent 15 years in the Park Service’s national office in Washington, DC; three years in a regional office in Philadelphia; and 13 years in various national parks.